MiguelGarcaoSilva/msig/README.rst

     model = NullModel(data, dtypes=[int, float, str, str],  model="empirical")

     # Identify the Motif of length $p=3$
-    # with three matches (at indices 1, 6, and 10) that spans the first, second, and fourth variables
+    # with three matches (at indices 1, 6, and 10) that spans the first, second, and fourth vars
     # satisfying a maximum deviation threshold of $\delta = 0.5$.
     vars = np.array([0,1,3])
     motif_subsequence = data[vars, 1:4]